oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 ## Setup Okta as your Rails App External Auth Provider

-Next, let’s go into Okta to get our information.(totally stole this from another blog)
+Next, let's go into Okta to get our information.(totally stole this from another blog)

 Dealing with user authentication in web apps is a huge pain for every developer.
 This is where Okta shines: it helps you secure your web applications with minimal effort.
-To get started, you’ll need to create an OpenID Connect application in Okta.
+To get started, you'll need to create an OpenID Connect application in Okta.
 Sign up for a forever-free developer account (or log in if you already have one).

 {% img blog/rubyonrails6/image5.png alt:"Okta signup" width:"800" %}{: .center-image }

-Once you’ve logged in and land on the dashboard page, copy down the Org URL pictured below.
+Once you've logged in and land on the dashboard page, copy down the Org URL pictured below.
 You will need this later.
 On this main page find and copy your okta url.
 Copy and use for the value in your yml called OKTA_URL.
 Also for the value OKTA_ISSUER in your application.yml take your okta url and add /oauth2/default.
-The okta issuer should look something like `https://{yourOktaDomain}/oktaoauth2/default`.
+The okta issuer should look something like `https://{yourOktaDomain}/oauth2/default`.

 {% img blog/rubyonrails6/image6.png alt:"Okta org URL" width:"800" %}{: .center-image }